Due to their regular contact with students and families, staff in schools play a vital role in:

 ADVERSE CHILDHOOD EXPERIENCES (ACES)

-Read this case study on the Adverse Childhood Experiences Study.
+Read the case study on the Adverse Childhood Experiences Study from the website acestoohigh.com

-The ‘Child Development and Trauma’ guides from the Department of Child Protection in Western Australia provide a detailed list of warning signs and risk factors linked to the impact of trauma on developmental norms.
+The ‘Child Development and Trauma’ guides from the Department of Child Protection in Western Australia provide a detailed list of warning signs and risk factors linked to the impact of trauma on developmental norms: http://bit.ly/2iK4wCk

 Trauma informed practices are popping up around the world in schools, prisons, mental clinics and hospitals, a few paediatric practices, crisis nurseries, local public health departments, homeless shelters, at least one hospital emergency room, substance-abuse clinics, child welfare services, youth services, domestic violence shelters, rehab centres for seniors, residential treatment centres for girls and boys, and courtrooms.